nearapogee/simplec/README.md

 ## Dependencies

-- rails >= 5.0.5
+- rails >= 5.1.0

-    This probably can be lowered to older versions.
+    If you want to use this with earlier versions of rails, please create a github issue.

 - pg >= 0.21.0; Postgres >= 9.5